emilygv/emilyvernon.com/privacy-policy.md

 We use the Provided Information that we collect generally to fulfill any orders placed through the Website (including processing your payment information, delivering products, and providing you with invoices and/or order confirmations).
 Additionally, we use Provided Information to:

 - Communicate with you; and
-- Screen our orders for potential risk or fraud;
+- Screen our orders for potential risk or fraud.

 We use the Device Information that we collect to help us screen for potential risk and fraud (in particular, your IP address), and more generally to improve and optimize our Website (for example, by generating analytics about how our customers browse and interact with the Website, and to assess the success of our marketing and advertising campaigns).